MovsisyanM/MovsisyanM/README.md

 </div>
 <div></div>

-- 🌱 I’m currently learning MLOps on Coursera.
+- 🌱 I’m currently learning MLOps and Medical Neuroscience on Coursera.
 - 👥 I’m looking to collaborate on data science projects!
 - 📫 How to reach me: mher@movsisyan.info